 - Enter a password for the certificate.
 Every time you download your certificate, you will be prompted to create a password to encrypt the certificate.
 The password you create here will need to be entered when configuring Wowza Streaming Engine to use the StreamLock certificate.

 All StreamLock certificates associated with your account are listed in the My SSL certificates table.
 The certificate table provides detailed information about each certificate including the StreamLock hostname, when it was issued, and who it's registered to.
-If your license key has been allocated the maximum number of StreamLock certificates (2 for Subscription or 1 for Perpetual, Developer Trial, and Trial licenses), contact Customer Service.
+If your license key has been allocated the maximum number of StreamLock certificates (2 for Subscription or 1 for Perpetual and Trial licenses), contact Customer Service.

 - Be sure to note the StreamLock hostname value for the certificate in the My SSL certificates table under Hostname.
 You'll use it in place of [ssl-certificate-domain-name] when you configure client applications to connect to Wowza Streaming Engine over an SSL/TLS connection.